gaoak/FSILBM3D/README.md

   4. *timeContiDelta*: Dimensionless time interval for writing continue (continue.dat) which used for continue simulation

-  5. *timeWriteBegin*: Dimensionless time to start fluid mesh (in DatFlow) and body mesh (in DatBody) writing
+  5. *timeWriteBegin*: Dimensionless time to start fluid mesh (in DatFlow) and body mesh (in DatBody) writing, also is the start time for fluid averaging

   6. *timeWriteEnd*: Dimensionless time to end fluid mesh (in DatFlow) and body mesh (in DatBody) writing (timeOutBegin should less than timeOutEnd)